 clients to list those profiles and request content according to one or more of them in order of preference.

 For example, information about an online book might adhere to the Dublin Core Terms [DCTERMS] metadata

-specification with each field of information, such as title, description, author etc.,
+specification with each field, such as title, description, author etc.,

 being defined and formatted according to various Dublin Core elements (

 dct:creator, respectively).
 Then, a request for the information about this

 book may ask for the list of profiles according to which the metadata is available, or it may ask specifically for a response adhering to the

 Dublin Core Terms.
 When no profile or an unsupported profile is requested, a server returns default content, that

 is, content conforming to the default profile supported by the server.